Extreme Event Aware ($\eta$-) Learning: Methods

-While the Monte Carlo estimation in \eqref{eq:w1-monte-carlo} is theoretically sound, it presents a significant limitation in our context: we require a highly accurate approximation to the higher quantiles (i.e. regions with a tail probability $< \delta$, recalling that $\delta$ denotes the probability threshold of the extremes of interest) after the optimization process.
-However, if the probability values $\Qc$ were sampled uniformly, higher quantiles will be underrepresented during the optimization resulting in insufficient emphasis on the tail, which is critical for our objective.
-Therefore, it is necessary to design \(\Qc\) in a way that prioritizes the tail of the distribution.
+While the Monte Carlo estimation in \eqref{eq:w1-monte-carlo} is theoretically sound, it presents a significant limitation in our context.
+Since we require a highly accurate approximation to the higher quantiles after training, if the probability values $\Qc$ were sampled uniformly, higher quantiles will be significantly underrepresented during the optimization.
+This results in insufficient emphasis on the tail.
+To prioritize extreme behavior, we sample $\Qc$ from a proposal distribution skewed towards 1 (i.e. a tilted measure), so that the $W_1$ term concentrates its signal on the tail.
+A simple yet effective choice of the tilting is to define a probability cutoff \(\tau\) and estimate

-This approach may raise concerns about neglecting the high-probability region of the distribution, i.e., the region with tail probabilities greater than \(\delta\), as emphasizing the tail inherently entails allocating less focus to the non-tail region of the distribution.
-However, we argue that this issue is mitigated because events outside the extreme region are well-represented in the training dataset by assumption.
-These non-extreme events are thus adequately addressed through the ERM loss.
-In summary, focusing on the tail does not compromise the overall distributional representation.
-Instead, the tail should receive the primary through the $W_1$ term, as it aligns with the central goal of the optimization process.

-One practical method to emphasize the tail is to sample $\Qc$ from a proposal distribution skewed towards 1 (i.e. a tilted measure).
-Based on the preceding arguments and the numerical experiments to be presented in the next Section, a simple yet often effective approach is to define a probability cutoff \(\tau\) (in lieu of the unknown \(\delta\)) and estimate

 as a proxy for $W_1((g\circ \phi)_\#\mu, \nu_0)$.
 In practice, $\tau$ is typically chosen around 0.95 or 0.975.